-- A short introductory interview with some of the presenters of the seminar, held on 13 June 2017, addressing the potential impact of this development on business.
+- A short introductory interview with some of the presenters of the seminar, addressing the potential impact of this development on business.

 - eNCA Business Show interview with Khomotso Makapane.
 The coal mining sector has averted strike action after some of the country’s largest firms agreed to centralised negotiations.
 Earlier this year coal producers said they prefer a decentralised negotiation system, this was rejected by labour unions.
 Earlier this year various partners reached agreements on ways to improve collective bargaining and minimise strikes.
 Bowman’s Khomotso Makapane spoke further about this topic with Joanne Joseph on eNCA Business Show.

-- A post-seminar overview interview of Bowmans’ employment law seminar held in Johannesburg on 13 June 2017 on collective bargaining and strikes.
+- A post-seminar overview interview on collective bargaining and strikes.